fetchai/fetchd/docs/docs/cli-governance.md

 At any point of the deposit stage, the deposit pot can be queried.

 ```
+# To get the proposal ID, use the txhash obtained when the proposal was submitted and run the following command:
+fetchd query tx <txhash>

 # This command returns a text representation of the current total deposit value of a proposal
 fetchd query gov deposits <proposal_id>